 With the same typical system as the one used in Figure 9-2 and using Equation 9-4, this probability leads to MTBF value between the first and second failure into the same repeater represented in Figure 9-3.
-The MTBR obtained for a typical FIT equal to 25 is more than 1500 years!
+The MTBF obtained for a typical failure rate equal to 25 FIT is more than 1500 years!